ndrw1221/manga2music/README.md

 - `--manga-path`: Path to the folder containing manga images (default: ./samples).
 - `--output-path`: Path to save the generated descriptions (default: ./output).
 - `--model`: Model to use for description generation (default: llava-0.5b; options: gpt-4o, gpt-4o-mini, llava-7b, llava-0.5b).
+- `--save-gpt-artifact`: Save GPT artifacts (only applicable for gpt-4o or gpt-4o-mini models).

+**Note**

+For `gpt-4o` and `gpt-4o-mini` models, we leverage a two-stage prompting strategy: first, the model analyzes the input image(s) across four aspects—**Genre**, **Emotional Atmosphere**, **Focus**, and **Plot**—to extract key details; then, based on the analysis, the model generates the music description.
+The `--save-gpt-artifact` flag saves the results of the first stage analysis to an artifact file, which is useful for reviewing intermediate outputs before generating the final music description.
+This flag is only applicable when using `gpt-4o` or `gpt-4o-mini`.

 ### Step 2: Description to Music